jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 Invert 0,0 corner
 ------------------

-As default Igor displays 0,0 of the Figure in the top left corner.
-This seems to be distressing for some users, so if checked, Figures will have 0,0 in the left bottom corner.
-Nothing else is changed, so the orientation of sectors WRT original Figure is preserved and reduced data are the same as without this checkbox checked.
+As default Igor displays 0,0 of the image in the top left corner.
+This seems to be distressing for some users, so if checked, images will have 0,0 in the left bottom corner.
+Nothing else is changed, so the orientation of sectors WRT original image is preserved and reduced data are the same as without this checkbox checked.
 Simply, the processing of Nika package is independent of this checkbox, it is ONLY cosmetic…

 Sort order
 -----------